South Sudan Food Guide

 Sesame

-MEDIUM PREVALENCESesame seeds and sesame paste appear in various dishes and condiments
+MEDIUM PREVALENCESesame seeds and sesame paste show up in a range of dishes and condiments.

 COMMONLY FOUND IN: